Wild Forget-me-Nots

 the forget-me-nots of the angels."-Henry Wadsworth Longfellow

-Forget-me-Not is actually a tender biennial but self-seeds so reliably it might as well be regarded as perennial, since it will recurr perennially whether you want it to or not.
 There are a number of cultivated forms including pink & white, but none improve on the wild blue, & purchasing them potted or as seeds seems silly when they're bound to appear in the garden on their own.

 The larger forget-me-nots encountered growing in extremely boggy areas or even in shallow water are M. scorpiodes or Water Forget-Me-Not, plus a diminuative water's-edge version is M. laxa, the Tufted Water Forget-me-Not.
-On hiking expeditions one also encounters the diminuative Hackelia micrantha, the "False Forget-me-Nots" or "Stickseed," called the latter because the seeds adhere to hikers' pantlegs & dogs' fur.
+On hiking expeditions one also encounters the diminuative Hackelia micrantha, the "False Forget-me-Nots" or "Stickseed," called the latter because the seeds stick to hikers' pantlegs & dogs' fur.

 But the volunteer most seen in yards is M. salvatica ( synonymous with M. alpestris & M. oblongata).
 This is the common Woodland or Garden Forget-Me-Not today regarded as practically a native wildflower since it will be seen along even the most out-of-the-way mountain trails.
 It's Eurasian in origin, however, though by now thoroughy naturalized in all temperate areas of North America.